NiiJoshua/Udacity-Cloud-DevOps/README.md

 ## Challenge 2
 In challenge 2, we built on the architecture I designed in Ex 3 and created additional resources.

+## Project 2
+Project 2 focuses on building a network architecture and creating a CloudFormation script to deploy a simple website